Ehsan70/Link_Failure_in_Mininet_LINC/Pkt_Network_Link_Failure.md

  - `iControl>` Means the iControll command line

-# 1. setting up the network and the controller#
+# 1. Setting up the network and the controller #
  a.
 Run Ryu
  If you are using SDN hub Vm, go to `/home/ubuntu/ryu` and run Ryu:
  ```shell